North Dakota: ELL Resources

-As of the 2016-2017 school year, North Dakota’s schools were home to a little over 3,000 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in North Dakota were Spanish, Somali, Nepali, Arabic, and Bosnian.
+North Dakota’s schools are home to more than 4,100 English language learners.
+In recent years, the most common five languages spoken by ELLs in North Dakota have been Spanish, Somali, Nepali, Arabic, and Bosnian.
 (U.S. Dept. of Education, National Center for Education Statistics)

 North Dakota is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2009.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 State ELL Resources